department-of-veterans-affairs/va.gov-team/platform/documentation/request-documentation-support.md

 **Process**

 Create a ticket.
-We will respond within a day and give you an estimated timeline for when we can complete your request.
+We will respond within 3 business days and give you an estimated timeline for when we can complete your request.
 If you’re in a rush, let us know in #vsp-content-ia.

 <a name="diy-guidelines"></a>
 ## DIY Documentation Guidelines